 " Changing the direction of my work in the way I did was definitely a big decision, especially for me who went from a recognized conservative industry like heavy industry to the consulting side.
 The fact that I'm from Gotland didn't make the decision any easier; it's often jokingly said that the first word we learn is "naj". "

-Per-Åke lives on Gotland, but is based at the head office in Kista, which means he works remotely, something he enjoys very much.
+Per-Åke lives on Gotland, but is based at the head office in Kista, which means that he works remotely, something he enjoys very much.

 All colleagues are just a click away if you need them.
-If I need to meet someone "face to face", there are good communications to get where you need to go in Sweden within reasonable times.
-I have many customers in northern Sweden as a bit of a focus area in my work, so it doesn't really matter if I live on Gotland or in the Stockholm area when I go out to customers there
+If I need to meet someone face to face, there are good communications to get where you need to go in Sweden within reasonable times.
+I have many customers in northern Sweden as a bit of a focus area in my work, so it doesn't really matter if I live on Gotland or in the Stockholm area when I go out to customers there."

 Work-life balance is so important for an individual's well-being and Per-Åke seems to have found it.
 He has a dedicated office at home where he goes in the morning and when his work is done for the day, he leaves the office and finds it easier to disconnect from work.
 In addition, he and his wife have a small farm with lambs to care for and land to farm, a perfect combination to recharge his batteries and clear his mind from the sometimes very static system work.
 Per-Åke also finds that he comes up with clever solutions to work-related problems when he is doing something completely different, such as farm work.
 For further relaxation, he is also involved in both choir and solo singing, another good way to clear his head, according to him.

-" All projects contain something exciting, but one thing that stands out is when I had the pleasure of installing and commissioning ProMV (Multivariate Data Analysis) at a customer.
-The customer has already had a substantial history of storing production data for a number of years, so there is plenty of background data to model.
-This is a really good system to use for monitoring and modeling large amounts of process data.
-In this particular case, we wanted to try to create models that can predict quality and analytical data based on process input quality parameters in combination with a large number of process parameters.
-We succeeded very well.
-It means that you can now, through an online interface, see much more clearly where you are in terms of the process and what you can expect in terms of the quality of what is currently being produced.
-The actual analyses come from the laboratory several hours later, so you can to a large extent actively steer towards better quality in real time and then only confirm this with the official analyses afterwards.
-The system also notifies you if it suspects that you are going to land "off the board" and also tells you which process parameters are deviating and in which direction to adjust them to get back on track.
+This means that, through an online interface, you can now see much more clearly where you are in terms of the process and what you can expect in terms of the quality of what is being produced right now.
+The actual analyses come from the laboratory several hours later, so you can largely actively steer towards better quality in real time and then only confirm this with the official analyses afterwards.
+The system also notifies you if it suspects that you are going to land "off the board" and then also tells you which process parameters are deviating and in which direction to adjust them to get back on track.

 The models are also helpful if you want to develop new recipes or change something in the overall process.
 You can then use the model to get an idea of how the remaining parts of the process would be affected positively or negatively.
 You can also use the system to compare different occasions for the same process and thereby get a clear picture of what distinguishes the different occasions.
 This is very useful in the context of process optimization. "